Grow a Beautiful Basketful of

 The legacy of these seeds reaches back to the early 1900's and year after year the tomatoes borne from this marvelous heirloom continue to be treasured for their outstanding taste and beauty.
 Incredibly sweet, creamy, with dense flesh, rich and luscious, reminiscent of the finest of those "old-fashioned" tomato flavors, the memories of which are the stuff of dreams for all tomato lovers.

-For those who want the best; these plants are precious and worth the cost.
+For those who want the best; these plants are precious.
 A Marianna's Peace plant makes a delightful and treasured gift for any tomato lover.

 Sweet Perfection

-This very popular early-ripening hybrid variety, (and Dolly Parton's favorite tomato), is being offered due to hundreds of requests from my customers who have found Momotaro fruits at Farmer's Markets.
+This very popular early-ripening hybrid variety, (and our customer Dolly Parton's favorite tomato), is being offered due to hundreds of requests from my customers who have found Momotaro fruits at Farmer's Markets.

 (The seeds are among the most expensive among the hybrid varieties.)